How to Visit Moray and Maras in Peru (Full Guide!)

 The Salineras de Maras (salt flats) is only 10 miles from Moray.
 By car, it takes about 30 minutes to travel the distance.
 (The town of Maras is only about 15 minutes away from Moray.)
 The roads near the salt mines are dirt and poorly marked, so it’s helpful to visit as part of a tour or with an experienced driver.

 From Cusco, the salt flats are about 31 miles away.
-And from Ollantaytambo, the salt flats are 12 miles away.
+From Ollantaytambo, the salt flats are 12 miles away.
 If you’re planning to head to Ollantaytambo (perhaps on your way to Machu Picchu), we think it makes a lot of sense to see Moray and Maras en route!

 There’s a small fee to enter the salt flats.
 Please note that visitors are not permitted to walk through the salt ponds so as not to disrupt or compromise the salt production.